sarthak815/Blockchain_Dev/Task5-Library Management System(Persistent Version)/Readme.md

 - File can be downloaded and run using go by running the main package.
 - Application will enter API mode on pressing 3 from main menu.
 - API endpoints are available on port:10000
-- Sample input provided in input.txt file to enter 7 books into the system
+- Sample input provided in input.txt file to enter 7 books, 3 users and 1 borrow and 1 return into the system

 ### REST API JSON data formats:
 #### ``1.BookType Enum``